Kyrgyzstan: Cycling down the Silk Road

 PRICE DOES NOT INCLUDE:

-• catering in cities (Karakol and Bishkek) - lower prices than in Poland
+• catering in cities (Karakol and Bishkek) - prices relatively low

 • fees for passes to border zones when registering for participation less than 60 days from the date of departure (50 EUR)

 The place of departure is WARSAW.
 In case you wish to travel from another destination or book flights on your own, please contact us for price quotation for this trip.

 We will be accompanied by a KAMAZ, which will not only transport luggage from one accommodation to another each day, but can also serve as a transport for tired cyclists.

 Medium difficulty level, passing through mountain roads, unpaved surface or dirt road, often outside the marked paths, numerous ramps.
 The average daily distance is approx. 70km.
 Estimated length of the bicycle route: about 600 - 680 km.